top of page

 Image Resolution

-An acceptable resolution for print is 300dpi, anything lower than this will start to affect print quality.
-Images with a higher dpi will not necessarily increase the quality, but will substantially increase the file size of the created PDF.
+An acceptable resolution for print is 300dpi for products that you can hold in your hand, anything lower than this will start to affect print quality.
+Images with a higher dpi will not necessarily increase the quality but will substantially increase the file size of the created PDF.

 • 600-1200dpi/ppi for line art